ADD-Faun/Awesome_Battleships_Game/README.md

 - __Grid generation__

-  - A square grid is generated for each side to be displayed during the game
+  - A square grid is generated for each side to be displayed during the game.
-  - ships are randomly placed on each grid
+  - ships are randomly placed on each grid.
-  - users can not see the computers ships
+  - users can not see the computers ships.
-  - Grid has letters and numbers along sides to help choose square
+  - Grid has letters and numbers along sides to help choose square.
   - Grid locations are stored in a dictionary.

 ![Nav Bar](assets/images/Navigation-mock-up.png)

 - __User input and validation__

-  - Users are asked for a grid square by row and column with prompts of possible choices
+  - Users are asked for a grid square by row and column with prompts of possible choices.
-  - If selected row or column is not on the grid they are asked to resubmit that data
+  - If selected row or column is not on the grid they are asked to resubmit that data.
-  - If user selects a square they have already guessed they are askked to resubmit data
+  - If user selects a square they have already guessed they are asked to resubmit data.
+  - Incorrect inputs return "' ' is invalid" and asks them to resubmit.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

 - __Data control__

-  - Data for each grid maintained in a dictionary
+  - Data for each sides board and ships is contained in a class.
-  - Most data is only active during game time
+  - The scores, grid size and number of ships stored in a dictionary.
-  - there are some permanent variables
+  - there are some permanent variables.

 ![What We Do](assets/images/what-we-do-readme.png)

 - __Grid size and ship number__

-  - Allows player to choose number of ships between 1 and 1 less then filling the grid.
+  - Allows player to choose number of ships between 1 and 26 as long as it doesn't fill the board.
-  - Grid size choice is limited to 4 - 7 due to using letters for columns and more than 7 being too big to see both.
+  - Allows player to choose grid size between 2 and 7.
   -

 ![Footer](assets/images/footer-readme.png)